nrfconnect/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

 - :kconfig:option:`CONFIG_BRIDGE_BT_CONNECTION_TIMEOUT` - The time since the last packet was successfully received until the devices consider the connection lost.
 - :kconfig:option:`CONFIG_BRIDGE_BT_CONNECTION_LATENCY` - Allows the peripheral to skip waking up for a certain number of connection events if it does not have any data to send.

+The parameters in this application have been selected based on the :ref:`multiprotocol_bt_thread` information in the :ref:`ug_multiprotocol_support` section.

 .. _matter_bridge_app_bt_security: